-- select the most appropriate antimicrobial: a direct relationship between MIC and patient outcome has been demonstrated in many studies, as shown in Figure 9. - customize antimicrobial dosing taking into account the pathogen's susceptibility (MIC) as well as the patient's profile and drug exposures (concentrations) through the use of TDM where available.
-The MIC helps define the target exposure that an optimized antimicrobial dosing regimen should reach.
-Antimicrobial TDM has seen significant growth in clinical use over the past decade, emphasazing the need for accurate susceptibility testing to ensure that patients receive the best possible treatment.
-16
+- select the most appropriate antimicrobial: a direct relationship between MIC and patient outcome has been demonstrated in many studies, as shown in Figures 11 and 12 opposite. - customize antimicrobial dosing taking into account the susceptibility of the pathogen (MIC) combined with patient profile and the PK parameters of the drug through use of TDM.
+The MIC helps to define the target exposure that an optimized antimicrobial dosing regimen should reach.

-Figure 9 shows the thirty-day mortality rate for patients with bacteremia according to piperacillin-tazobactam MIC.
+Figure 11 shows the thirty-day mortality rate for patients with bacteremia according to piperacillin-tazobactam MIC.
 Patients infected with Pseudomonas aeruginosa having a high piperacillin/tazobactam MIC are more likely to have a high mortality after 30 days.